R33-class airship: R.34

 R.34 made her first flight on 14 March 1919 and was delivered to her service base at RAF East Fortune near Edinburgh on 29 May after a 21-hour flight from Inchinnan.
 R.34 had set out the previous evening, but thick fog made navigation difficult, and after spending the night over the North Sea the airship was unable to moor in the morning due to fog.
 After cruising as far south as Yorkshire R.34 returned to East Fortune to dock at about 3 p.m.
 The airship made her first endurance trip of 56 hours over the Baltic from 17 to 20 June.

 It was then decided to attempt the first return Atlantic crossing, under the command of Major George Scott.
-R.34 had never been intended as a passenger carrier and extra accommodation was arranged by slinging hammocks in the keel walkway.
-A plate was welded to an engine exhaust pipe to allow for the preparation of hot food.
+R.34 had never been intended as a passenger airship and extra sleeping accommodation for the crew was arranged by slinging hammocks along the keel walkway.
+A metal plate was welded to an engine exhaust pipe to allow for the preparation of hot food.

 The crew included Brigadier-General Edward Maitland and Zachary Lansdowne as the representative of the US Navy.
 William Ballantyne, one of the crew members scheduled to stay behind to save weight, stowed away with the crew's mascot, a small tabby kitten called "Wopsie"; they emerged at 2.00 p.m. on the first day, too late to be dropped off.